TempleDSS/data-capsule-appliance/README.md

 ```

 This would start up the provisioning of the host machine!
 You should not see any errors in the terminal when this is being executed.

+4. After provisioning the machine, you need to add the iptable rules to your existing iptables(/etc/sysconfig/iptables) file.
+IPtable rules required for the Data Capsule will be available at /etc/sysconfig/iptables_dataCapsule in the provisioned host.

 ### Result